-Cornish Metals (TSX-V:CUSN and AIM:CUSN) is a Canadian mineral exploration and development company focused on its mineral projects in Cornwall, United Kingdom with its flagship projects being the United Downs copper-tin project and the South Crofty tin project.
+Cornish Metals (TSX-V:CUSN and AIM:CUSN) is a Canadian mineral exploration and development company focused on its mineral projects in Cornwall, United Kingdom with its flagship project being the South Crofty tin project as well as the United Downs copper-tin project.
 In addition, the Company holds 15,000 ha in exploration licences across the county.
 It also maintains an interest in the Nickel King project, an exploration property which is prospective for nickel in the Northwest Territories in Canada and the Sleitat project, an exploration property which is prospective for tin and tungsten in Alaska.
 In addition, the Group holds a royalty on two non-producing tungsten assets located in the Northwest Territories and the Yukon, Canada.

 Country of Incorporation and Main Countries of Operation

 Cornish Metals is incorporated federally in Canada under the CBCA with registered number 423627-1.
 The Company’s registered office is located at Suite 960-789 West Pender Street, Vancouver, British Columbia, V6C 1H2, Canada and its principal place of business is Suite 580, 625 Howe Street, Vancouver, British Columbia, V6C 2T6, Canada

 The Company can be contacted in the UK at Cornish Metals Limited, p/o South Crofty Ltd., South Crofty Mine, Dudnance Lane, Pool, Redruth, Cornwall TR15 3QT.

 The Group's principal operating activities are in the United Kingdom and Canada.